rohitbams/Harmonium-Physical-Model/README.md

 - Reed collision dynamics not fully modeled (soft clamping used)
 - Spectral profile is static (frequency-dependent parameters not yet implemented)
 - No modeling of reed manufacturing variations beyond detuning
+- Convolution is not optimised for sample-based processing
+- Lacking timbral diversity of different styles of Harmonium (Delhi, Kolkata)

 ## Future Work

+- Block-based processing instead of sample-based processing
 - Implementation of higher-order integration schemes (RK4)
 - Frequency-dependent chamber characteristics
 - Reed-to-reed coupling effects